tecton-ai/tecton-http-client-java/README.md

 ### Prerequisites

 * Java 8 or higher
-* Gradle
+* Maven
 * [Google Java Format](https://github.com/google/google-java-format) formatter (can also use as a plugin in your IDE)

 ### Build the Project

-The `tecton-http-client-java` project can be built using Gradle as follows:
+The `tecton-http-client-java` project can be built using Maven as follows:

-`./gradlew clean build`
+`./mvnw clean package`

 ## Basic end to end testing

-In the demo client [repository](https://github.com/tecton-ai/TectonClientDemo) update the `build.gradle` file with the jar that you generate from this repo using `./gradlew clean build`.
+In the demo client [repository](https://github.com/tecton-ai/TectonClientDemo) update the `build.gradle` file with the jar that you generate from this repo using `./mvnw clean package`.

 1. Change the dependencies target to this and point the files attribute to your java client jar.
 2. Add the okhttp3 dependency from `tecton-http-client-java` to `build.gradle` in the demo client repository.
 This is